wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 Advanced settings
 ^^^^^^^^^^^^^^^^^

-In this section you can configure advanced settings of the Wazuh Dashboard.
-Here, you can set the appearance to dark mode.
+In this section, you can configure advanced settings of the Wazuh Dashboard such as the date format.

 .. thumbnail:: /images/kibana-app/features/settings/advanced-settings.png
    :align: center